otrv4/otrv4/otrv4.md

 ## User Profile

 OTRv4 introduces user profiles.
-The User Profile contains the Ed448 long term public key, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.
+The User Profile contains a User Profile's Identifier, the User Profile owner's instance tag, the Ed448 long term public key, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.